 Earlier we saw that variable elimination does not work for all models.
 One way to get around this in some cases is to use dependent universes.
 As an example, consider a problem in which we have a number of sources and a number of sample points, and we want to associate each point with its source.
 The distance between a point and a source depends on whether it is its correct source or not.
 We can capture this situation with the following model:

+import com.cra.figaro._

+import com.cra.figaro.language._

+import com.cra.figaro.algorithm.factored._

 class Source(val name: Name)